Pylons/pyramid/docs/narr/hooks.rst

 Adding Renderer Globals
 -----------------------

+.. warning:: this feature is deprecated as of Pyramid 1.1.
+A non-deprecated mechanism which allows event subscribers to add renderer global values is documented in :ref:`beforerender_event`.

 Whenever :app:`Pyramid` handles a request to perform a rendering (after a view with a ``renderer=`` configuration attribute is invoked, or when any of the methods beginning with ``render`` within the :mod:`pyramid.renderers`